d| h| m| s

 Every employee who earns a certain minimum amount from an employer or has taxes withheld from their pay must receive a Form W-2 to accurately report their income on their state and federal income tax returns.

-The W-2 tax form helps both employers and the IRS track annual wages and tax withholdings.
+The W-2 tax form gives both employers and the IRS a record of annual wages and tax withholdings.

 What Is the W-2 Form Used For?